Kat Presley

 and in return,

-I’ve gotten a stronger bond with her,
+I’ve had a stronger bond with her,

 braided through his patience.